PeterEFrancis/python-course/chapters/types, variables, and operations/exercises.md

 | `False`| `False`|     ?     |    ?     |

-6. Look online for a table that explains python operator precedence.
-In a few words, explain what operator precedence is and then program an expression that uses all of the arithmetic operators discussed in "materials".
+6. Look online for a table that explains python operator precedence and in a few words, explain what operator precedence is.
+Then program an expression that uses all of the arithmetic operators discussed in "material.md" and list out the operations in the order that they are executed.